MORE-Platform/more-studymanager-frontend/README.md

 # NPM Package update Notes 31.01.2023

-- Vite: Update from Vite ^2.0.0 to 3.2.5 was made because of compatibility problems
+- [Vite](https://vitejs.dev/): Update from Vite ^2.0.0 to 3.2.5 was made because of compatibility problems
-- Vite 3.2.5 (to 4.0.4): Vite 4 is relatively new.
+- [Vite](https://vitejs.dev/) 3.2.5 (to 4.0.4): Vite 4 is relatively new.
 Many other dependencies are dependent on Vite ^3.0.0.
 Check on a later date if update to ^4.0.0 is  advisable.
+- [@vitejs/plugin-vue](https://www.npmjs.com/package/@vitejs/plugin-vue/v/4.0.0-beta.0 update from 3.2.0 to 4.0.0: works only with Vite ^4.0.0
-- Primevue 3.17.0 to 3.23.0: 3.23.0. still has the bug, where table row edit blocks the space.
+- [Primevue](https://primevue.org/) 3.17.0 to 3.23.0: 3.23.0. still has the bug, where table row edit blocks the space.
 Check on a later date for update patches.
-- Primicons 5.0.0 to 6.0.1:  Primicons 6.0.1 need the newest Primevue version 3.23.0.
+- [Primicons](https://www.primefaces.org/diamond/icons.xhtml) 5.0.0 to 6.0.1:  Primicons 6.0.1 need the newest Primevue version 3.23.0.
 Can be updated with Primevue, when known issue is fixed.
-- Heroicons Update from 1.0.6 to ^2.0.14: All icons were changed to another design.
+- [Heroicons](https://heroicons.com/) Update from 1.0.6 to ^2.0.14: All icons were changed to another design.
 There is no need to update if current design of icons are fine.